Interacting dark sector with quadratic coupling: theoretical and observational viability: Abstract

 \section{Abstract}

-Models proposing a non-gravitational interaction between dark energy (DE) and dark matter (CDM) have been extensively studied as alternatives to the standard cosmological model.
+{ Models proposing a non-gravitational interaction between dark energy (DE) and dark matter (CDM) have been extensively studied as alternatives to the standard cosmological model.
 A common approach to describing the DE-CDM coupling assumes it to be linearly proportional to the dark energy density.
 In this work, we consider the model with interaction term $Q=3H\gamma{\rho_{x}^{2}}/{(\rho_{c}+\rho_{x})}$.
 We show that for positive values of $\gamma$ this model predicts a future violation of the Weak Energy Condition (WEC) for the dark matter component, and for a specific range of negative values of $\gamma$ the CDM energy density can be negative in the past.
-We perform a parameter selection analysis for this model using data from Type Ia supernovae, Cosmic Chronometers, Baryon Acoustic Oscillations, and CMB combined with the Hubble constant $H_0$ prior.
-Imposing a prior to ensure that the WEC is not violated, our model is consistent with $\Lambda$CDM in 2$\sigma$ C.L..
-In reality, the WEC prior shifts the constraints towards smaller values of $H_0$, highlighting an increase in the tension on the Hubble parameter.
-However, it significantly improves the parameter constraints, with a preference for smaller values of $\sigma_8$, alleviating the $\sigma_8$ tension between the CMB results from Planck 2018 and the weak gravitational lensing observations from the KiDS-1000 cosmic shear survey.
-In the case without the WEC prior, our model seems to alleviate the $H_0$ tension, which is related to the positive value of the interaction parameter $\gamma$.
+We perform a parameter selection analysis for this model using data from Type Ia supernovae from the Pantheon sample, $H(z)$ measurements from the Cosmic Chronometers sample, Baryon Acoustic Oscillations from the DESI survey, and Cosmic Microwave Background data from the Planck combined with the Hubble constant $H_0$ prior.
+Imposing a prior to ensure that the WEC is not violated, our model is consistent with $\Lambda$CDM in 2$\sigma$ C.L., yet exhibits a preference for smaller values of $\sigma_8$, alleviating the $\sigma_8$ tension between the CMB results from Planck 2018 and the weak gravitational lensing observations from the KiDS-1000 cosmic shear survey. \keywords{{Cosmology} \and {Dark energy} \and {Dark matter} \and {Interacting model} \and {Cosmological parameters}} }